marinadunn/europa-chaos-ML/README.md

 - Chaos ff, gg: `17ESREGMAP01` (Trailing Hemisphere)

 ## Model
-The current model employs a [Mask R-CNN](https://arxiv.org/pdf/1703.06870.pdf) framework, with a [ResNet50](https://arxiv.org/abs/1512.03385) backbone, and uses pre-trained weights from the [Common Objects in COntext (COCO)](https://cocodataset.org/#home) dataset for transfer learning.
+Our current setup leverages a [Mask R-CNN](https://arxiv.org/pdf/1703.06870.pdf) model framework, with a [ResNet50](https://arxiv.org/abs/1512.03385) backbone, and uses pre-trained weights from the [Common Objects in COntext (COCO)](https://cocodataset.org/#home) dataset to perform transfer learning.

 ## Installation / Requirements
 To clone the repository and set up the environment: